yegor256/requs/jekyll/_posts/2014/may/2014-05-15-feature-nfrs.md

 UC9.5.5/PERF must be "less than 100 milliseconds per HTTP request".
 {% endhighlight %}

-In the future vesions of Requs we may have more formal syntax for NFRs.
+In the future versions of Requs we may have more formal syntax for NFRs.